AHGh1386/HTML-for-beginners/README.md

 Don't worry if i don't mention something in this readme because you can find them in HTMLcheatsheet.html

-If you wanna khow more about CSS, you can visit my another repository
+If you wanna know about CSS,
+you can visit my another repository
 (CSS for begginers)